Four-day Gandhara Festival To Sensitize World About Buddhist Heritage In Pakistan - UrduPoint

 Khyber Pakhtunkhwa, which keeps immense potential of religious and other types of tourism, has emerged as one of the provinces that took lead in boosting religious tourism through inclusive steps, arranging seminars, conferences and visits of monks from the Southeast Asian states.

-"The preparations for the Gandhara festival-cum-conference are being finalized that will help explore the untapped potential of religious tourism in the province," Director Archeology and Museums Khyber Pakhtunkhwa, Dr Abdul Samad told APP on Tuesday.
+"The preparations for the Gandhara festival-cum-conference are being finalized that will help explore the untapped potential of religious tourism in the province," Director Archeology and Museums Khyber Pakhtunkhwa, Dr Abdul Samad told APP.

 Some 40 Buddhist monks from Thailand were likely to attend the four-day festival, commencing from April 9, he said while pointing out that some 500 Pakistanis were likely to attend the event.